mwiebe/deadline-cloud/docs/job_attachments_manifest_operations.md

 - Entries are keyed by path; later entries replace earlier ones
 - Deleted markers remove the entry entirely from the result (v2025)
 - Total size is recomputed from the final entry set
+- For v2025 snapshot+diffs: first must be snapshot, rest must be diffs
-- For v2025 diff composition, `parentManifestHash` comes from the first diff
+- For v2025 diff composition: all must be diffs, `parentManifestHash` from first diff

 **Example:**